Skip to content

 Note the following instructions are for pre-release installation for bohra version 3

 If you do not already have conda installed, you can check out the documentation here.
-We recommend you install miniconda
+We recommend you install miniforge

 2. Setup the bohra environment and install the pipeline co-ordinator